cppservergit/cppserver-docs/architecture.md

 ENV CPP_POOL_SIZE=4
 ENV CPP_PORT=8080
 ENV CPP_LOGIN_LOG=0
-ENV CPP_STDERR_LOG=1
-ENV CPP_LOKI_SERVER=""
-ENV CPP_LOKI_PORT=3100
 EXPOSE 8080
 WORKDIR /opt/cppserver
 ENTRYPOINT ["./cppserver"]
 ```

-The dockerfile is veru basic, it does not contain any security-related settings because those are set in the cppserver.yaml file, the deployment descriptor for Kubernetes.
+The dockerfile is very basic, it does not contain any security-related settings because those are set in the cppserver.yaml file, the deployment descriptor for Kubernetes.
 For more information please check the [official CPPServer image repository](https://hub.docker.com/r/cppserver/pgsql) at dockerhub.

 ## Kubernetes deployment options